Luxury coat brand Moncler readies $1.1 billion flotation

-MILAN/PARIS Goose down jacket maker Moncler IPO-MON.MI is seeking to raise as much as 785 million euros (650.50 million pounds) in what will be the biggest flotation in the European luxury sector since Salvatore Ferragamo more than two years ago.
+MILAN/PARIS Goose down jacket maker Moncler IPO-MON.MI is seeking to raise as much as 785 million euros ($1.06 billion) in what will be the biggest flotation in the European luxury sector since Salvatore Ferragamo more than two years ago.

 The Italian company, which started life as a ski jacket maker in the French Alps in 1952, is one of most striking brand revival success stories of the luxury industry in recent years.